akmur/alex-11ty/posts/2018-03-15-come-on-valve-fix-those-icons.md

 Is it too hard?
 Should I really think that the people who created Portal are unable to replace three icons?
 Clearly not.

 Do they have no employees or interns that can spend a few hours working on these icons?
 Also, clearly not the case, right?
-It’s freaking Valve we&#8217;re talking about.
+It’s freaking Valve we're talking about.

-So the only option left is they don&#8217;t care enough.
+So the only option left is they don't care enough.
 And I hate giving my money to companies that do not care and cannot find one hour over the course of 4 years to improve their customer experience.

 So I wonder, how many people are like me?
 This might be a very cost-effective UI improvement for Valve, especially because Mac people are fixated with UI consistency and stuff like this, it’s the main reason they get a Mac after all.

 Actually, those icons are the reason i started using GOG in the first place.
-It surely helps that GOG is better than Steam in so many other ways, so I wouldn&#8217;t go back now, but still&#8230; why, Valve?
+It surely helps that GOG is better than Steam in so many other ways, so I wouldn't go back now, but still&#8230; why, Valve?

 [1]: https://muraro.xyz/wp/wp-content/uploads/2019/02/jtzlwae.png
 [2]: https://muraro.xyz/wp/wp-content/uploads/2019/02/ytu0e05.png